Subscribe To This Site

 73% fewer new artery blockages after 42 days

-After 21 days of daily EGCG from green tea, mice had 55% fewer new artery blockages during high cholesterol (hypercholesteremic) conditions.
+After the first 21 days of daily EGCG from green tea, mice had 55% fewer new artery blockages during high cholesterol (hypercholesteremic) conditions.

-After 42 days of daily EGCG from green tea, the mice had an amazing 73% fewer new blockages (K. Chyu, Circulation 04).
+Then, after 42 days of daily EGCG from green tea, the mice had an amazing 73% fewer new blockages (KY Chyu et al, Differential effects of green tea-derived catechin on developing versus established atherosclerosis in apolipoprotein E-null mice, Circulation, May 2004).

-In other words, daily green tea antioxidants prevented 73% of high cholesterol buildup and new blockages in arteries in genetically susceptible mice under conditions guaranteed to create artery blockages as were seen in the mice that received only a placebo.
+In other words, daily green tea antioxidants for 42 days prevented 73% of high cholesterol buildup and new blockages in arteries in genetically susceptible mice under conditions guaranteed to create artery blockages as were seen in the mice that received only a placebo.

 Since green tea clearly prevented new blockages, but did not affect established blockages, scientists say this new finding may explain some of the mixed results from green tea high cholesterol clinical studies with people.